Fertility Hub

 What Is Ovulation Induction (OI)?

-Fertility drugs used includes tablets such as Clomid, Letrozole, or injections of the hormones Follicle Stimulating Hormone (FSH) or Luteinizing Hormone (LH).
+• Fertility drugs used includes tablets such as Clomid, Letrozole, or injections of hormones - Follicle Stimulating Hormone (FSH) or Luteinizing Hormone (LH).

 What Is Follicle Tracking?